shawntabrizi/substrate-collectables-workshop/1/viewing-a-storage-mapping.md

 ## Submit a Transaction

-Go to the **Extrinsics** tab, and using the "from extrinsic section" dropdown select:
+Go to the **Extrinsics** app, and using the "from extrinsic section" dropdown select:

 ```
 substratekitties > setValue(value)